 TABLE OF CONTENTS

-Before the launch of workspaces, a role could have both data and administration permissions.
 To split the existing roles in your service desk that contain both agent and admin permissions checked without affecting an agent/admin's current permissions, we will use the following logic to split and assign roles:

 Logic for Default Roles